 When houses lacked central heating not to mention double glazing and insulation, separate rooms meant keeping warm.
-The activities of a household were also confined to the appropriate, dedicated space, and didn’t merge – cooking wasn’t something you did while chatting to your dinner guests (and many more people had servants who would be creating the meals well away from the family in any case).
+The activities of a household were also confined to the appropriate, dedicated space, and didn’t merge – cooking wasn’t something you did while chatting to your dinner guests (and many more people had servants who would be creating the meals well away from the family anyway).

-Modern homes are centrally heated with energy-efficient glazing and insulation, and we live more informally, so opening up what’s usually the ground floor of a house has become ultra-desirable.
+Modern homes are centrally heated with energy-efficient glazing and insulation.
+We also live more informally now, so opening up what’s usually the ground floor of a house has become ultra-desirable.
 Open plan means a more spacious layout, better views through the house and a connection to the garden, plus family members don’t have to be shut away alone in a separate kitchen, front room and so on, depending on what they’re doing at the time.

 Sharing a space does have its downsides, though.
 The sound of the TV can distract someone trying to get on with homework as well as a home worker, and the spin cycle of the washing machine doesn’t necessarily promote easy conversation round the table.
 However, it’s the growth in the ownership of smartphones and tablets that architects have identified as a major factor in the move away from what’s become the classic open-plan scheme.
 With family members focusing on their own choice of entertainment, separate areas are coming back into vogue to create privacy and independence.

 And it’s not just the draw of the personal screen that’s leading to a call for less open layouts.
 Many of us crave the intimacy that a small living or dining area can provide.
 Equally, when we’re working from home, the physical separation of an office can be a boon.